jenova-marie/shh/README.md

 # Shh: Secretly Managing Your SSH Keys

-Shh is an elegant command-line tool designed for **securely managing SSH keys and secrets** with **AWS Secrets Manager**.
+Shh is an elegant command-line toolkit designed for **securely managing SSH keys and secrets** with **AWS Secrets Manager**.
 It ensures **seamless, automated, and encrypted** storage and retrieval of sensitive credentials, making your DevOps workflow more secure and efficient.

 ## 🚀 Features
 - 🔐 **Secure SSH Key Storage** – Store and retrieve SSH private keys securely from AWS Secrets Manager.